PecanProject/betydb-data-access/API.md

     https://www.betydb.org/citations.json?include[]=sites

-(**Note**: When using `include[]=`, you use the singular version of the associated table's name when the relationship is many to one, and the plural&mdash;here `sites`&mdash;when it is many to many. **Hint**: if the main table has a foreign key that references the table you are attempting to include—that is, something like `relatedtable_id`—then you need to use the singular version.)
+(**Note**: When using `include[]=`, you use the singular version of the associated table's name when the relationship is many to one, and the plural—here `sites`—when it is many to many. **Hint**: if the main table has a foreign key that references the table you are attempting to include—that is, something like `relatedtable_id`—then you need to use the singular version.)

 Return all citations with their associated sites and yields (working on ability to nest this deeper):